luisbsaraujo/photoprint/README.md

 # photoprint
-C# Console App that simulates photo print orders
+A C# Console App that simulates photo print orders

 # Instructions
 This is a simple photolab console program that prepare orders and calculate the total.